Alexiso03/Convolutional-Neural-Network/README.md

 # Convolutional-Neural-Network

-## This repository contains two implementations of convultional neural networks:
+## This repository contains two implementations of convolutional neural networks:
 ### 1. Car Detection With YOLO
 ### 2. Image Segmentation With Unet
 ##